Computable de Finetti measures: Computable Representations

 is a c.e.\ real, uniformly in $k\ge1$ and $\tau \in \RationalIntervals^k$. \end{lemma} Therefore knowing the measure of the sets in $\bigcup_k \RationalIntervals^k \subsetneq \bigcup_k \QAlgk{k}$ is sufficient.
-Note that \eqref{seqref2} is precisely the form of the first expression in Corollary~\ref{link1}.
-Note also that one obtains a characterization of the computability of a finite-dimensional vector by embedding it in an initial segment of a sequence.
+Note that the right-hand side of \eqref{seqref2} is precisely the form of the left-hand side of the expression in Corollary~\ref{link1}.
+Note also that one obtains a characterization of the computability of a finite-dimensional vector by embedding it as an initial segment of a sequence.